Introduction of File Organization in DBMS

 The data and blocks are mapped into a database to store the data.
 Every user who wishes to access or change these data will only fire the SQL query and obtain the results in the window.
 However, any such query will produce results as quickly as possible.
 But how is the physical memory captured with these data?
 If we ask for questions, do you think that merely storing data in memory devices give us better results?
 Of course not.
 How it is saved to your memory, method of access, query type, etc. affects the results.
 Therefore, it is an important matter to remember how to arrange the data in the database and hence the memory.

-Types of File Organization
+Types of File Organization in DBMS

 We have plenty of data in a database.
 Each data is divided into groups known as tables.
 There are plenty of similar records for each table.
 Such records are displayed in tables on the screen to every user.
 However, these documents are stored in memory as files.